 I’m not saying don’t post anything.
 It’s a free internet world.
 However, if you’re on a love quest maybe just think about who can see what you put on social media.
 Or at least be good with your privacy settings.

 Obviously, there has to be an initial conversation to even see whether there is any spark.
 But these days, with dating apps and texting being a big part of getting to know someone before you ask them out, every text message sent can be crucial.
 It is brutal but I have definitely thought someone had date potential and one text has completely changed my mind about that person.
 Every word that you have been sent from that girl you’ve been exchanging messages with has been meticulously thought through.
 That’s a lot of message drafts saved.
 Just stay clear of anything too full on.
 It’s better to keep deep conversation for face-to-face situations!

 Then you have the conversation on the actual date.
 You have to make sure there won’t be any lulls so you can’t reveal everything within texts.

 Research into online dating shows that people who exchange less chat in texts are more likely to physically meet and go on an actual date.
 If you keep a long back and forth exchange, the conversation usually dies out, texts become less frequent and before you know it, it’s as if they never existed.

 So stop texting and start dating: find out a few key things to see if there is potential and then arrange a meet-up.
 Because you can never know you like someone until you see if sparks fly in the presence of each other.

 The friend’s opinion

 Now I’ve shown you a little insight into what can go on in a women’s brain when she is getting ready for a date before she even takes the leap.
-Next time you make a passing comment to take a girl out, remember fellas, there’s probably hours going into that before an actual meet up has been established.
+Next time you make a passing comment to take a girl out, remember fellas, there are probably hours going into that before an actual meet-up has been established.
 Make sure your offer is a genuine one!